kdandy/ethnocity/README.md

 <p></p>

 <h2 id="about">🐱‍🏍 About ethnocity</h2>
-A free open-source website template and production ready to start your startup, social media or portfolio website easily and blazingly fast by just changing the assets and text
+Enthocity: Your AI guide to cultural exploration.
+Uncover stories, connect with diverse cultures.
+Let's embark on this enriching journey together!

 <p></p>

 <h2 id="demo">🏠 Demo Page</h2>

-You can find and view the demo in [here](https://cloudwarehouse.netlify.app/)
+You can find and view the demo in [here](https://ethnocity.vercel.app/)

 <p></p>